felixlopz/hubrise-test-task/content/docs/en/profile-password.md

 position: 6
 layout: documentation
 meta:
-  title: HubRise Profile and Password
+  title: Profile and Password - HubRise
   description: How to manage your profile and password on HubRise.
 ---